 - Dr Karen Polizzi, Imperial College London

-Synthetic biology, biosensors, co-morbid infections, point-of-care diagnostics, microRNA
+Synthetic biology, biosensors, co-morbid infections, point-of-care diagnostics, urinary tract infections

 7. Key publications